Skip to content

 There is a fourth phase he did not name.
 The one we have now entered.
 Machines handle the execution — the writing, the coding, the scheduling, the drafting.
 Humans are left with the deciding.
 I call this the Delegationsgesellschaft— the delegation society.
 The question inside it is no longer “how do I do more?”
 It is “what did I decide, and does it matter?”

-This is the address of Particle.
+This is the world Particle is built for.
 Not productivity.
 Not even focus.
 We are a tool for the moment between the performance society and whatever comes next — for the human who refuses both the factory of the old world and the autopilot of the new one.

 The Belief